ARISS SSTV Event

 That is the web site for Amateur Radio on the Space Station.

 What you need: not much actually.
-One 2 meter receiver.
 Some sort of antenna capable of receiving the pictures.
 Some sort of SSTV program to decode that awful noise.
 A basic computer with some sort of microphone will help.
 Obviously the more sophisticated your equipment the better you will do.

 A satellite tracking program will help so you can find out where the space station is and when it will be where you are.